dtele/Face-recognition-using-eigenfaces/README.md

 If the predict label is the same with the ground label, it is a true positive; otherwise, it is a false positive.
 We calculated the precision as the performance of the recognition of the result.
 We also investigated different k in Knn algorithm (k from 1 to 10).

-Figure 15 Precisions for different k neighbors and n percent of variances (AT&T)
+Figure 15 Precisions for different k neighbors and n percent of variances
 ![result](/result/att_precision.png?raw=true)

-## Discussion:
-The eigenfaces is one of the most popular approaches to represent an image, with the basic idea that the top k component eigenvectors (eigenfaces) represent as much variance as possible.
-This criterion need not to be meaningful.
-It is also susceptible to illumination and background around the face.
-Fisherfaces [6] is considered to be a better representation than eigenfaces since it is more robust to illumination.
-But both of them do not contain semantic meanings as human to understand a face image.
-A possible further study is the deep neural network approach that produce the state of the art performance by now.

 ## Reference:
 * Turk, Matthew A., and Alex P. Pentland.
 "Face recognition using eigenfaces."
 Computer Vision and Pattern Recognition, 1991.
 Proceedings CVPR'91., IEEE Computer Society Conference on.
 IEEE, 1991.